 Laboratory door signs are posted at the entrance of any space that stores hazardous materials, radioactive sources, X-ray generating devices, and laser devices.
 These signs are designed to allow emergency responders to identify the hazards within a space to plan safe entry if required and obtain emergency contact information.

 Door signs are generated by each lab, using the Laboratory Hazard Inventory System.

-The Laboratory Hazard Inventory is a full-featured database you can use to track chemicals in your laboratory.
 Elements of the door sign include a modified National Fire Protection Association (NFPA) diamond providing an at-a-glance measure of the health, flammability, and reactivity of the chemical inventory in the laboratory.

 In addition to laboratory door signs which primarily focus on chemical hazards, there are numerous other hazard-specific warning signs.